ConservationInternational/trends.earth/docs/source/about/development.rst

 ---------------------------------

-The Trends.Earth code for both the plugin and the Google Earth Engine scripts that support it are located on github in the `trends.earth
+The Trends.Earth code for both the plugin and the Google Earth Engine scripts that support it are located on GitHub in the `trends.earth
 <https://github.com/ConservationInternational/trends.earth>`_ repository.
 Clone
 this repository to a convenient place on your machine in order to ensure you have the latest version of the code.